- The European Space Agency plans to launch its ExoMars rover, named Rosalind Franklin, in 2028.

-- ESA’s ExoMars rover will search for signs of past Martian life in an ancient watery environment using its sophisticated instruments.
+- Rosalind Franklin will search for signs of past Martian life in an ancient watery environment using its sophisticated instruments.

 What is the ExoMars mission to Mars?

-The European Space Agency (ESA) and the Russian space agency, Roscosmos, inked a partnership last decade to find out if life ever existed on Mars.
-That intent is embedded in the program’s name, ExoMars, where ‘Exo’ refers to exobiology, the study of life beyond Earth.
+The intent of the ExoMars program is embedded in the program’s name, ExoMars, where ‘Exo’ refers to exobiology, the study of life beyond Earth.

 The landing site of the ExoMars rover